 Andrea Esajian, Member

-Kim Goodwin, Co-Chair - Kim is a busy physician and co-owner of her practice, West Coast OB/GYN.
+Kim Goodwin, Member - Kim is a busy physician and co-owner of her practice, West Coast OB/GYN.
 After growing up in both Florida and then Colorado, she went to the University of San Francisco (where she was also a Division I volleyball athlete) for her undergraduate degree.
 She then received her medical degree from the Dartmouth/Brown joint medical program.
 She went on to complete her OB/GYN residency at Brown University, in Providence, RI.
 After her finishing her training 16 years ago, she moved to sunny San Diego to start her practice (and enjoy the beach volleyball).
 Her passion for politics has evolved from mere interest into a driving force in her life.
 This is largely due to wanting to make the world a better place for her two young children.
 When she relaxes (but who can relax at a time like this?) she enjoys knitting and playing volleyball.